ENate/apin-fs-paper/README.md

 Change the choices for different data sets.
 For choices 1 and 3, following data files are currently available:

-The Artificial Data set:
+The Artificial Data set for regression:

     cd raw/testData.mat

-WCDS data set:
+WCDS data set for classification:

      cd raw/data.csv

+Change the choices for different data sets.
+For choices 1 and 3 ( for WCDS represented by ```data.csv``` and ```testData.mat``` respectively)

 The ``` data ``` folder will continuously be updated with other data sets.

 Note: This page will be continuously be updated (such as adding files for the ouput during training).
-The delay to finalize the the updates is due to the continuous change in the technology needed to run the code.
-Please kindly bear with us.
-Meanwhile, the authorized usage of the code is only available to the APIN Journal.
+Continuous Updates are required due to the continuous change in the technology needed to run the code. kindly bear with us.
+Meanwhile, the authorized usage of the code is available to the APIN Journal.
 For other request, authorization or duplication, please contact the owner via the following email: <nathaniel@aims.ac.za> or <message4nath@gmail.com>.